hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added a hidden honeypot field for bot detection before processing hCaptcha.
 * Added a notification message on the placeholder when hCaptcha failed to load.
 * Added hCaptcha error messages to the Divi optin email form.
+* Added hCaptcha error messages to the JetPack form.
 * Fix conflict with reCaptcha in Divi Contact form.
 * Fixed running migrations on a fresh installation.
 * Fixed updating the migration option on each admin request.